jm90m/expo-reddit-reader/README.md

 # expo-reddit-reader
 Reddit Reader built with Expo and Styled Components

+# Running the project
+To run the project simply clone the project and open with Expo.
+(Get expo here: http://expo.io/)

 # Features included:
 - View frontpage posts
 - Infinite scroll on frontpage posts